-A. To the organizer of the competition they have registered for and where it will be held for the team's arrival at the competition.

-- B. To an address in the United States provided by the participating team. - B2.3.2 Briggs & Stratton will not ship engines outside of the continental United States or Canada, international orders must follow one of the shipping methods listed above as exporting is not an option.
-If for any reason the engine fails to arrive, due to a team's third party shipper, it will not be replaced.
-Additionally, the team will not be permitted to order an engine next year. - B2.3.3 Neither Briggs & Stratton nor SAE International assume any responsibility for the delivery of engines.
+- A. To the organizer of the competition they have registered for and where it will be held for the team's arrival at the competition. - Or - B. To an address in the United States provided by the participating team. - B2.3.2 Briggs & Stratton will not ship engines outside of the continental United States or Canada, international orders must follow one of the shipping methods listed above as exporting is not an option.
+If for any reason the engine fails to arrive, due to a team's third party shipper, it will not be replaced. - B2.3.3 Neither Briggs & Stratton nor SAE International assume any responsibility for the delivery of engines.
 Teams requesting that engines be shipped to the organizer will be responsible for installing the engine prior to technical inspection and will need to bring the tools necessary to install the engine onsite.
 Teams should also get permission from the organizer, to use their facility if necessary.